McConnell says Pelosi commission proposal to investigate Jan. 6 has 'partisan slant,' won't be 'legitimate'

 "An inquiry with a hard-wired partisan slant would never be legitimate in the eyes of the American people," McConnell, R-Ky., said on the Senate floor Wednesday.
 "An undertaking that is uneven or unjust would not help our country."

-McConnell's comments are some of the most high-profile yet, highlighting GOP gripes over the Pelosi proposal, which they say departs from the idea of the 9/11 commission, which was split evenly along party lines.
+McConnell's comments are some of the most high-profile yet highlighting GOP gripes over the Pelosi proposal, which they say departs from the idea of the 9/11 commission, which was split evenly along party lines.

 EX-CAPITOL POLICE CHIEF CRITICIZES PELOSI PICK FOR CAPITOL PROBE, SAYS 'COMPLICIT' COMMENTS 'DISRESPECTFUL'